- 1.SQL is a robust, mature and the most popular query language for relational databases

 Exit out of the

-To interface with Postgres through your command line follow these commands:
+To interface with PostgreSQL through your command line (Ubuntu) first open a new Ubuntu instance, then execute these commands:

 sudo service postgresql start